-Are you looking to train to teach at a university?
-We're in the Top 25 in the UK for undergraduate education courses (Guardian League Tables 2022), train more teachers than any other university in the West Midlands and have strong partnerships with hundreds of schools, colleges and training organisations across the region.
-We offer a wide range of undergraduate and postgraduate routes into teaching covering all age ranges, from early years to post-compulsory education.
+Are you looking to for a teaching course at a university?
+We educate more teachers than any other university across the East and West Midlands (HESA data 2021-22) and have strong partnerships with hundreds of schools across the region.
+Rated 'Good' by Ofsted in 2023, we offer a wide range of undergraduate and postgraduate routes into teaching covering Primary and Early Years, and Secondary phases of education.

 If you're passionate about inspiring and educating young people, then a career in teaching might be for you.
 We offer courses in primary and secondary education.UG courses